 - monthly careers talks and workshops delivered by speakers working in academia, industry research and a variety of science adjacent sectors,

 - an alumni network that connects current and former Crick staff and students,

 - a mentoring framework that allows participants to access advice and guidance from across the Crick community,

 Students also have full access to the careers services within their registered partner university.

 After completing their PhD, most of our students (55%) continue working in scientific research, in industry and academia, taking up postdoctoral research positions at institutions all over the world.
 A number of students eventually go on to lead their own research labs.
 Our clinical research fellows and MB-PhD students return to their clinical career track after their PhD, often carrying out research in parallel with their clinical commitments.

 Not all of our students choose an academic career, and many of our alumni (24%) have gone on to work for prominent organisations in pharma, biotech or technology transfer, science communication, policy and administration.

 The extensive skill-set gained during a PhD is not purely scientific and can be applied to many other career paths.
-12% of our students have moved into careers in management, consultancy and finance.
+16% of our students have moved into careers in areas such as management, consultancy, finance, and teaching.